 Therapy enables you to recognise and accept the underpinning of what is troubling you.
-It will help you to address the presenting symptoms that you bring and seeks to assist you to gain more control over often unconscious patterns of how you relate to other people and consider yourself.
+I will help you to address the presenting symptoms that you bring and seek to assist you to gain more control over often unconscious patterns of how you relate to other people and consider yourself.
 Increased understanding introduces the possibility of beginning to initiate changes and detach from those anchors that have held you fast and constrain your personal development and growth.

 Why contact me - how can I help?

 It’s important to feel that you can trust the person with whom you are working and that you feel at ease sharing your confidences.
 My style is warm, relational, and non-judgemental - my aim to provide a safe, confidential space where you can regularly and predictably begin to share troubling or distressing thoughts and feelings.